bwu62/stat240-revamp/docs/03-handling-data.md

 ## [1] FALSE  TRUE FALSE FALSE FALSE FALSE
 ```

 This is another common point of confusion for first time R users.
-Make sure you understand the **difference between checking vector membership**, i.e. if each element of one vector is also contained in another vector, **vs checking element-by-element equality**, i.e. checking if the 1^st^ elements are the same, and the 2^nd^ elements are the same, and the 3^rd^ elements are the same, etc. (possibly with recycling).
+Make sure you understand the **difference between checking vector membership**, i.e. if each element of one vector is also contained *somewhere* in another vector, **vs checking element-by-element equality**, i.e. checking if the 1^st^ elements are the same, and the 2^nd^ elements are the same, and the 3^rd^ elements are the same, etc. (possibly with recycling).
 See [this StackOverflow page](https://stackoverflow.com/a/42637186/25278020) for more examples.

 :::{.note}
 Going forward, we will continue to implicitly use vectorized functions and vector recycling in code examples without drawing attention to it, for sake of brevity.
-Pretty soon, these concepts should feel like second nature to you!
+Pretty soon, these concepts should also feel like second nature to you!
 :::